-Students are required to meet with their academic advisors each designated semester to review their PDP, discuss recent achievements, evaluate goals, and develop strategies for further growth and progress.
-The instructions and advisor evaluation forms for each designated semester are available on the DPT Portfolio page of the Learning Hub.
-Students must meet with their advisor and complete their portfolio assignment prior to finals week of each semester.
-Failure to do so will result in an incomplete for the course, a reduction of the final grade by 1/2 letter for the course which the PDP is assigned, and an additional assignment plus paper assigned with discretion of PDP coordinator.
-The student will then have the first two weeks of the new semester to successfully complete the previous semester's PDP assignment and the additional assignment and paper as per PDP coordinator's instructions.
-Failure to do so will prohibit the student from attending classes until the PDP is completed.
-Part of professional expectations includes reading portfolio assignments at the beginning of each semester and completing all assignment before the due date/time.
-Successful completion of portfolio assignment is indicated by the signature of the advisor on the Advisor Evaluation Form Submitting this form (+all the artifacts) to DPT Portfolio site dropbox prior to the due date/time.
+Students are required to complete their portfolio assignments, meet with their academic advisors each designated semester to review their PDP, discuss recent achievements, evaluate goals, and develop strategies for further growth and progress prior to designated due date.
+Failure to do so will result in an incomplete for the course, a reduction of the final grade by 1⁄2 letter for the course which the PDP is assigned, and additional assignments/papers assigned per discretion of PDP coordinator.
+The student will then have no later than the first two weeks of the new semester to successfully complete the previous semester's PDP assignment and the additional assignment and paper as per PDP coordinator's instructions... failure to do so will prohibit the student from attending classes until the PDP is completed.
+Part of professional expectations includes reading portfolio assignments at the beginning of each semester and completing all assignments before the due date/time.
+Successful completion of portfolio assignment is indicated by the signature of the advisor on the Advisor Evaluation Form Submitting this form (+all the artifacts) to DPT Portfolio site drop box prior to the due date/time.
 Students will use their PDP to guide them as they develop into a Physical Therapist professional.